surniaulula/wpsso-breadcrumbs/readme.txt

 = 1.3.1-dev.5 =

-(2018/08/23) Skipped adding breadcrumbs to a static home page / post.
+(2018/08/23) Schema Breadcrumbs markup is no longer added to a static home page / post.
+A Schema "@id" property for Google is now included in each breadcrumb item.

 = 1.3.0 =